 Learn more about each Articles of Incorporation requirement below.
 Note that the information you provide becomes part of the public record—permanently.

 Better yet, skip the form entirely and hire us to incorporate your Florida business.
 We provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
-And for the cheapest way to start a business?
-Pay just $42 out the door with our Corporate Guide Service monthly payment option.

 1. Corporate Name

 Your name can’t be the same or too similar to any other businesses on record in the state.
 The name must also include “Corporation,” “Incorporated,” “Company,” or an abbreviation for one of these words.
 (Professional associations have different naming requirements and must include “Chartered,” “P.A.,“ or “Professional Association.”)
 Tip: Many corporations opt to keep it simple with “Corp” or “Inc.”